East Fremantle Football Club: Team of the Century

 In 1997 the East Fremantle Football Club named its Team of the Century, to coincide with the club centenary celebrations.
 The team includes many names that have become synonymous with East Fremantle.

 Fremantle Team of Legends

 In 2007 the East Fremantle and South Fremantle football clubs came together to select the Fremantle Team of Legends.

-The Team consisted of players from East Fremantle and South Fremantle that had played at least 100 WAFL games for either Fremantle club.
+The Team consisted of players from East Fremantle and South Fremantle that had played at least 100 WAFL games for either club.

 Club song

-The East Fremantle Football Club team song is sung to the tune of "Notre Dame Victory March".
-Its was adapted when the Club changed logos to the Sharks in 1983.
+The East Fremantle team song is sung to the tune of "Notre Dame Victory March", which was adapted when the club changed its nickname from Old Easts to the Sharks in 1983.